JoeThorntonLab/RH-RE_scanning/notebooks/evolutionary_simulations/MutSel_complete_data.md

 = \\frac{P\_{\\text{fix}}(j)}{\\sum\_{k \\neq i}P\_{\\text{fix}}(k)}
 $$

 Although we are assuming no mutation bias and reversibility, we can weight the fixation probablities by a *mutational accessibility rate* (MAR).
-The MAR aims to capture an important aspect of the mutation process: the mapping from codon-to-amino acid, thus capturing the accessibility of genotype variants through the structure of the genetic code.
+The MAR aims to capture an important aspect of the mutation process: the mapping from codon-to-amino acid, thus capturing the accessibility of genotype variants as mediated through the structure of the genetic code.

 MARs (*ρ*<sub>*i**j*</sub>) can be defined in multiple ways, but we use two equivalent definitions: